CraigOpie/secure-api-framework/README.md

 # Secure API Framework

 This project is an implementation of the HL7 FHIR API using FAST API.
 It is designed to be deployed in a Podman container for enhanced security and portability.
+For enhanced security, the Secure API Framework runs inside its container as a non-root user.
+This ensures that the application has limited privileges, reducing the potential impact of container vulnerabilities.

 ## Prerequisites